tinodin/AutoOS/README.md

 ## 🚀 Getting Started

 > [!NOTE]
-> You have to be logged into GitHub in order to be able to download the artifact
+> You must be logged into GitHub in order to be able to download the artifact

-**Step 1:** Download the latest Windows ISO from the latest action artifact [here](https://github.com/tinodin/uup-dump-get-windows-iso/actions/runs/15696031886)
+**Step 1:** Download the latest Windows ISO from the latest action artifact [here](https://github.com/tinodin/uup-dump-get-windows-iso/actions/runs/15696031886).

-**Step 2:** Extract the downloaded zip file
+**Step 2:** Extract the downloaded zip file.

-**Step 3:** Extract the ISO file
+**Step 3:** Extract the ISO file.

-**Step 4:** Open cmd as admin and define these variables
+**Step 4:** Open cmd as admin and define these variables:

 ```bat
 set EXTRACTED_ISO=